 It’s natural to experience a bit of fear or regret when you see the price of your stock drop.
 You may even be tempted to sell.

-When the price of a stock starts going down, many investors become afraid and decide to cut their losses, but this is the worst reason to sell a stock.
+When the price of a stock starts going down, many investors become afraid and decide to cut their losses, but this is the worst reason to sell a stock, and market volatility is normal.

 In fact, it’s important to take the exact opposite approach to a price drop.
 If you have invested in a wonderful company and bought it at half-off its true value, then a price drop means it just went on sale even further.